Americans with Disabilities Act Compliance

 Exactly what a farmers market should do to satisfy the ADA depends on when the market began operations, the specific layout and circumstances, and the cost of retrofitting facilities.
 At a minimum, farmers markets should see that folks in wheelchairs are not prevented from attending an event or using a restroom.
 In some situations, however, even these basic steps won’t be possible.
 In that situation, or to go beyond the basics, many farmers markets will need further support to comply with the ADA.

 To make sure it complies with ADA, the market might do some extra research to see what else may be required.
 Options include:

-- Reading the Department of Justice’s “ADA Guide for Small Businesses,” available online.
+- Reading the Department of Justice’s “ADA Guide for Small Businesses,” and "ADA Update: A Primer for Small Business," available online.

 - Calling the Department of Justice’s toll-free hotline at 800-514-0301.

 - Contacting the Small Business Administration (SBA), which helps businesses understand how to comply with the ADA, and has offices throughout every state.
 (Find one near you at www.sba.gov.)
 The SBA is an excellent resource for learning if additional state laws set standards for access by disabled persons.